 1. If the Academy intends to enter into a lease, execute promissory notes or other negotiable instruments, or enter into a lease-purchase agreement or other financing relationships with the ESP, then such agreements shall be separately documented and not be a part of or incorporated into the ESP agreement.
-In all cases, the Director of the CSO shall be provided copies of all such documents and agreements for review prior to execution by the academy Board.
+In all cases, the CSO shall be provided copies of all such documents and agreements.